mnorrish/createRef/README.md

 class MyComponent extends React.Component {
   contructor(props) {
     super(props);

-    this.myRef = createRef();
+    // assign the ref to the component instance this.myRef = createRef();
   }

   doSomething() {
-    // the element can be accessed on the current property console.log(this.myRef.current);
+    // the element can be accessed on the current property of the ref console.log(this.myRef.current);
   }

   render() {
-    return <div ref={this.myRef} />;
+    // pass the ref to the rendered element return <div ref={this.myRef} />;
   }
 }